 Why we do not allow electric fences:

 These are simply not fool proof.
 It takes one rabbit, squirrel, or other animal outside the fence to cause a dog to break through an electric barrier.
 There is also a high risk of power or battery failure.
-Also, an electric fence does not prevent animals or other dogs from entering your yard.
+An electric fence does not prevent animals or other dogs from entering your yard.
 Finally, this is also a situation where a dog can be easily stolen.

 Only a fence will prevent people or other animals from entering your yard.
 If another animal or person enters your property, and your dog injures the other animal or person, you are by law liable for any injuries.